This is, in many ways, the best Master System cover of all time.

 DEVELOPER: Sega (port by Sanritsu)

 Sega sure had a thing for RoboCop, didn’t they?
 The Detroit cyborg cop has uncredited cameo appearances in Revenge of Shinobi, Mahjong Cop Ryuu, and Assault City.
-With E-SWAT, Sega makes the main protagonist Duke Oda a straight-to-DVD RoboCop ripoff.
+With E-SWAT, Sega makes their own unlicensed straight-to-VHS RoboCop ripoff.
 Unlike Alex Murphy’s cyborg uniform, Duke’s mech suit is bulky, goofy, and falls off the more he’s shot.
 Additional firepower and a longer lifebar are great, but it’s clear that the Liberty City Police Force needs to bump up their budget if they want to compete with the real thing.

 The sun sets on Duke’s papier maché suit

 In the first stage, Duke’s in his civilian clothes, shooting at swarms of enemies coming from either direction.
 He can get shot four times and his pistol is slow compared to the enemies’ swift movement, but otherwise he gets along.
 After you beat the first stage, you’re promoted and given the mech suit.
 With it, you get a machine gun and you can get shot several more times.
 You also acquire limited special attacks like a Plasma Cannon or a Multi-Shot.
 These special attacks supposedly pack an additional punch, but they’re hard to pull off (buttons 1 and 2 at the same time, in theory) and they didn’t seem much more powerful than a traditional attack.

 The end is nigh for Spike and his old lady.